ramblinghermit0403/Memwyre/README.md

 # Brain Vault

-A 3-tier personal knowledge management system with AI-powered retrieval and universal LLM integration.
+A 3-tier knowledge management system with AI-powered retrieval and universal LLM integration.

 ## 🌟 Features